probnum2026/probnum2026.github.io/submissions.md

 header_image: LUT.jpg
 ---

+## Submissions Live!

+The [OpenReview site](https://openreview.net/group?id=ProbNum/2026/Conference) is now live for submissions with a deadline of 5th March 2025 (anywhere on Earth).
+Please carefully read the submission instructions below before submitting.

+If you would like to review for ProbNum 2026, please fill in the [reviewer self-nomination form](https://docs.google.com/forms/d/e/1FAIpQLSdMBkGISvwb1tpTjHsYScsFGeDLwkjQRjugopxicghmoUMqbA/viewform?usp=publish-editor).

+--
 ## Call for Papers

 ProbNum26 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
 A submission should be up to **8 pages (or shorter)** using dedicated style files (appendix excluded).
 The submission deadline is scheduled for the **5th of March 2026**.
 Subject areas are **methods, theory and applications** of probabilistic numerics.
 The authors of accepted papers will present talks and/or posters at ProbNum 2026.
 Details are as follows.

 ---